OuterlimitsTech/olt-angular-libraries/README.md

 ## @outerlimitstech/ngx-bootstrap
 ### ngx-bootstrap Extension/Wrapper Library

-The primary goal of this library is to create application components that utilize ngx-bootstrap to "fix" issues with Date/Time an
+The primary goal of this library is to create application components that utilize ngx-bootstrap

+_The Date and Date/Time Picker is a simple wrapper around the bsDatepicker directive to set the time to midnight UTC.
+We had issues where the date would shift a day if the time UTC was within the offset range of the next day when posting data to the server._

 [![npm version](https://img.shields.io/npm/v/@outerlimitstech/ngx-bootstrap/latest.svg)](https://www.npmjs.com/package/@outerlimitstech/ngx-bootstrap)